 - Pipe frosting on the back of the edible eyes and secure on top of the center of the Reeses cup.
 Repeat for remaining 3 bats.

-- Place bats on top of dessert.
+- Place bats on the top of the pie.
 Serve immediately.***NOTE: If you do not plan to serve right away, refrigerate until ready to serve but do NOT put bats on until immediately before serving.
 They will get mushy, eyeballs run and they look awful (this happened to me).

 Notes